arla-sigl-2021/arlaide-database/mongodb/README.md

 You should see the comment from user with id `41`.

-If it's all set, just enable security to your route and go to the next optional step:
+If it's all set, just enable security to your route and go to the next step:
 ```ts
 // from src/server.ts
 // ...